ARMmbed/mbed-os/docs/design-documents/platform/crash-reporting/crash_reporting.md

 ### Mechanism to auto reboot(also called warm-reset) the system without losing RAM contents where error info is stored

 The current mbed_error() implementation should be modified to cause an auto-reboot at the end of error handling if this feature is enabled.
 The mechanism used for rebooting should make sure it doesn't cause a reset of RAM contents.
 This can be done by calling system_reset() function already implemented by MbedOS which cause the system to reboot without resetting the RAM.
 The mbed_error() implementation also should make sure it updates the error context stored in Crash-Report RAM with the right CRC value and it should also implement mechanism to track the reboot count caused by fatal errors.
-The below psuedo-code shows how the mbed_error() implementation should be modified.
+The below pueudo-code shows how the mbed_error() implementation should be modified.

 ```
 mbed_error_status_t mbed_error( ... )